Featured Programs and Schools

 How Much Does a Welder Make in Texas?

-According to the U.S Bureau of Labor Statistics, the median wage for welders, solderers, cutters, and brazers as of May 2018 was $41,380 per year and $19.89 per hour.
+According to the U.S Bureau of Labor Statistics, the mean wage for welders, solderers, cutters, and brazers in Texas as of May 2020 was $48,070 per year.
 The typical level of education required to begin a career as a welder is a high school diploma or an equivalent degree.
-The number of jobs available in the industry in 2016 was 404,800 and that number is expected to increase by 6% by 2026, leading to an addition of 22,500 jobs.
+48,940 welders, solderers, cutters, and brazers were working in the state in 2020.